‘Ladies Of London’ Marissa Hermer Denies Spreading Rumors About Caroline Stanbury

 A photo posted by carolinestanbury (@carolinestanbury) on

 On the prior season, viewers saw Caroline Stanbury come to terms with having to close her business, Gift Library.
-On the Ladies of London season 3 premiere episode, Caroline explained that she and her family were moving to Dubai because her husband got a job offer there that was too good to pass up.
+On the Ladies of London Season 3 premiere episode, Caroline explained that she and her family were moving to Dubai because her husband got a job offer there that was too good to pass up.

-As previously reported by the Inquisitr, Caroline said in early December during her Watch What Happens Live appearance that she’s not sure if she’ll continue on with the show considering that she now lives in Dubai, although she did add that she spends the summers in London.
+As previously reported by the Inquisitr, Caroline said in early December during her Watch What Happens Live appearance that she’s not sure if she’ll continue with the show considering that she now lives in Dubai, although she did add that she spends the summers in London.

 On the latest episode, in a confessional interview, Caroline did say that closing Gift Library wasn’t simple and that it has taken a whole year to clean up “the mess.”
 She admitted that she had investors to deal with, legal ramifications and angry staff.

-Then, during a scene with Luke Henderson, her friend and hair and makeup artist, Caroline said that the she thinks that the closing of Gift Library has led her to Dubai and hopefully a more relaxed lifestyle.
+Then, during a scene with Luke Henderson, her friend and hair and makeup artist, Caroline said that she thinks that the closing of Gift Library has led her to Dubai and hopefully a more relaxed lifestyle.
 When Luke asked if her she was sure about the move, Caroline pointed out that she’ll have a very luxurious life in Dubai.

 Luke then told Caroline that when he told the other girls that she was moving, they asked him what she’s running away from.
 He said that the others questioned whether Caroline was trying to run away from legal issues from the closing of Gift Library.
 Luke said that since they don’t have the balls to ask her directly, he’s now asking her.
 Caroline immediately said that she found the speculation “laughable” and that it shows that the others are just “housewives trying to play business.”
 Caroline pointed out that if she were to have legal issues, they wouldn’t just magically disappear just because she moved to Dubai.
 Caroline blamed Marissa for the gossip.